dcelaj/exercise-game-builder/README.md

 While I didn't directly reference any code from these, [William Sokol's head tracking project](https://github.com/williamsokol/HeadTrackingInGodotHTML5) sparked the initial project idea, and [Nicholas Renotte has a similar MediaPipe project](https://github.com/nicknochnack/MediaPipePoseEstimation) to my program (although his code is outdated for the current mediapipe version, his video had some pretty valuble insight that MediaPipe's documentation lacks).

 The demo assets were all made by me, mostly hand drawn with some nearly decade old acrylic paints I had from an old art class.
-One was done on [Blender](https://www.blender.org/).
+One was done in [Blender](https://www.blender.org/).
 All images were digitally edited in [Krita](https://krita.org/en/).
 Highly recommend both programs, very fun to mess around in, and they're free so you've nothing to lose.

 </br>
 <hr>